MayankAgrawal94/tambola-game/README.md

 - **tests/testCollection.js**: Contains the collection of test cases.
 - **utils/logging.util.js**: Utility for logging test results with color coding.
 - **utils/terminalStyling.constant.js**: Defines terminal styling constants for colored output.

-## Prerequisites

-This project is built using JavaScript and does not require any external libraries.
-Ensure you have Node.js version 16 or higher installed.

-## Installation

-1. Clone the repository:

-    ```sh
-    git clone git@github.com:MayankAgrawal94/tambola-game.git
-    cd tambola-game
-    ```
-2. Since no external libraries are used, you can directly run the tests or the main application without needing to run `npm install`.

 ## Usage
 To validate a Tambola claim, you can use the Main class from index.js.